 Parameter Description Enable encryption WEP For Open authentication type only.
 To activate WEP encryption, move the switch to the right.
 Upon that the Default key ID drop-down list, the Encryption key WEP as HEX switch, and four Encryption key fields are displayed on the page.
 Default key ID The number of the key (from first to fourth) which will be used for WEP encryption.
 Encryption key WEP as HEX Move the switch to the right to set a hexadecimal number as a key for encryption.
 Encryption key (1-4) Keys for WEP encryption.
 The router uses the key selected from the Default key ID drop-down list.
 It is required to specify all the fields.
-Click the Show icon ( NOP ) to display the entered key.
+Click the Show icon ( ( ) to display the entered key.

-When the WPA-PSK, WPA2-PSK, or WPA-PSK/WPA2-PSK mixed authentication type is selected, the following fields are displayed:
+When the WPA-PSK, WPA2-PSK, WPA-PSK/WPA2-PSK mixed, WPA3-SAE, or WPA2-PSK/WPA3-SAE mixed authentication type is selected, the following fields are displayed:

 Parameter Description Password PSK A password for WPA encryption.
 Click the Show icon ( $\bigotimes$ ) to display the entered key.
 Encryption type An encryption method: TKIP , AES , or TKIP+AES .
+TKIP and TKIP+AES encryption types are not available for WPA3-SAE and WPA2-PSK/WPA3-SAE mixed authentication types.

-When connecting to a wireless access point, the wireless channel of DIR-806A will switch to the channel of the access point to which you have connected.
+When connecting to a wireless access point, the wireless channel of DIR-822 will switch to the channel of the access point to which you have connected.